free consultation:

 Felony DUI

-A DUI offense in Georgia can be elevated to a felony under specific circumstances:
+A DUI offense in Georgia can be elevated to a felony under these specific circumstances:

 • Fourth or Subsequent DUI (within 10 years): Any fourth or subsequent DUI arrest within a 10-year period is automatically classified as a felony in Georgia.